“Desired Salary?” How to Answer it and Get it.

-The entire salary negotiation process is all about collaboration with the hiring manager.
-From your first screening call, to an offer, through negotiations.
-You aren’t at odds with a company, battling to eek out every cent.
+The entire salary negotiation process is all about collaboration with the hiring manager- from your first screening call through negotiations to a final offer.
+You don’t want to be at odds with a company, battling to eke out every cent.
 If you approach it this way, it’s unlikely a company will want to hire you.

 Most companies want to pay you a fair wage.
 What you say and how you say it will dictate what they perceive is fair for you, including any discussion unrelated to compensation.

 Help your recruiter “check the box” on compensation while learning the salary range and you’ll be in a strong position to negotiate.

 Are you prepared to handle the “what’s your target compensation” question with confidence and poise?